How to Add a Donation Page to Your Non-Profit or Charity WordPress Site

 It’s free and open-source and you have access to a huge community of users and developers who can help you build and manage your site.

 But one of the most important functions of a website for many nonprofits is to encourage people to donate money.

 So in this post, I’ll show you just how to do that.
 We’ll go through five steps:

-- Installing and configuring two plugins, including linking to Paypal.
+- Installing and configuring the plugins, including linking to payment options.